Banerjee (actor)

 Banerjee (born Maganti Venu Banerjee) is an Indian actor who primarily works in Telugu films.
-He has over 40 years of experience in films.
 He is the son of character actor Maganti Raghavaiah.
 Banerjee started his career as an assistant director.
-He played antagonistic and supporting roles in many films.
+His career in films spans over 40 years.

 Early life

-He is born in Vijayawada, Governorpeta.
-He studied in Montessori children school headed by Vege Koteswaramma.
-His father was an official in Information and broadcasting ministry.
-As he was transferred to Delhi, he stayed in Delhi for some time.
-He completed his intermediate education in A.C College in Guntur.
-After that he did Hotel management course in Chennai.
-He also completed B.A in Chennai.
-Later he worked as branch manager in a company in Vizianagaram.
-He has an elder sister who lives in Chennai.
-He lives with his wife and daughter in Hyderabad.
+He was born in Governorpeta Locality of Vijayawada, Andhra Pradesh, India.
+He studied in Montessori children's school headed by Vege Koteswaramma.
+His father, actor Maganti Raghavaiah, was an official in Information and broadcasting ministry.
+As he was transferred to Delhi, he lived there for some time.
+He completed his intermediate education from A.C College in Guntur.
+He completed his Hotel management course in Chennai, where he also completed his B.A.
+Later he worked as a branch manager in a company in Vizianagaram.

 Career

 He first started working in films with U. Visweswara Rao.